Photodissociation of aliphatic PAH derivatives under relevant astrophysical conditions: Introduction

-The chemical models mentioned above \citep{visser2007, montillaud2013,andrews2015} use unimolecular rates to describe the interaction with UV photons including dissociation and radiative cooling.
-These unimolecular rates are directly calculated using statistical models (e.g., the IR emission) or derived with statistical unimolecular dissociation models from the analysis of experimental data (e.g., breakdown curves from measurements of photoelectrons and photoions in coincidence (PEPICO) compiled by \cite{west2018}).
-Using these rates, the models treat then the competition between the different processes at play in PDRs.
+The chemical models mentioned above \citep{visser2007, montillaud2013,andrews2015} use unimolecular rates to describe the interaction with VUV photons that includes dissociation and radiative cooling.
+These unimolecular rates are directly calculated using statistical models, for instance to derive the IR emission rate, or derived with statistical unimolecular dissociation models from the analysis of experimental data, for example breakdown curves from measurements of photoelectrons and photoions in coincidence (PEPICO) compiled by \cite{west2018}.
+Using these rates, the models then treat the competition between the different processes at play in PDRs.
 In PEPICO experiments, the typical timescale to observe fragmentation is 0.1\,ms or less.
-In astrophysical environments, it can be much longer and will depend on the competition with the slowest process, namely infrared emission, which involves timescales of seconds or more \citep{joblin2020}.
-By accessing these long timescales in the laboratory, one could therefore aim to derive rates that quantify the kinetics of fragmentation of a given PAH in a given UV radiation field.
+In astrophysical environments, it can be much longer and depends on the competition with the slowest process, namely IR emission, which involves timescales of seconds or more \citep{joblin2020}.
+By accessing these long timescales in the laboratory, one could therefore aim to derive rates that quantify the kinetics of the fragmentation of a given PAH in a given VUV radiation field.
 This kinetics of fragmentation is directly governed by the competition between dissociation and radiative cooling.
-In this case, the derived rates only depend on the UV photon flux and can be appropriately scaled in models.
-This however excludes the case of multiple photon absorption, which although rare in astrophysical conditions, are expected to play a dominant role in the dissociation of large PAHs \citep{montillaud2013}.
+In this case, the derived rates only depend on the VUV photon flux and can be appropriately scaled in models.
+This, however, excludes the case of multiple photon absorption, which, although rare in astrophysical conditions, is expected to play a dominant role in the dissociation of large PAHs \citep{montillaud2013}.